bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 Data textures are far more awkward for structured data, and without support for linear data layouts on some platforms, they will perform worse.

-We want to support uniform buffers on WebGL2 or where storage buffers are not supported, and use storage buffers everywhere else.
+We want to support uniform buffers where storage buffers are not supported (like WebGL2) and use storage buffers everywhere else.

 #### BatchedUniformBuffer